-- Household tasks;
+- Household tasks:

-- Performing activities with children;
+- o Performing activities with children;

-- Guiding children;
+- o Guiding children;

-- Picking up children at school, under the guidance of a pedagogical worker from Sportstuif;
+- o Picking up children at school, under the guidance of a pedagogical worker from Sportstuif;

 - Parent contacts;

 - Comments regarding the trainees can be discussed by parents with the location manager at the relevant location of Sportstuif.

 Sportstuif receives interns from various courses.
 This is possible in all educational levels (MBO, HBO, WO) as well as secondary levels (VMBO, HAVO, VWO).
 In further education it is important that the training is relevant to the internship position.
-For more information, we refer to the internship policy protocol of Sportstuif.